VamsiKrishnaN397/angular_portfolio/angular_portfolio/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 ## Command for Production Build and Uploading to Github Pages

 ng build --configuration=production --base-href="/angular_portfolio/"

 ## Things to do to run locally

 Comment the base href with /angular_portfolio/ and make it just / to run locally without any errors in index.html file but for deployment we must use the angular_portfolio else we get 404 not found error !

+Everytime before pushing code to Github add a 404.html file in the docs folder along with the dist build to prevent the angular spa page reload and refresh issue of getting 404 page not found error !
+I can keep using the angular custom cli builder to automcatically generate the 404.html file by copying the contents of the newly generated index.html file !
+Link to article to do it atuomcatically https://dev.to/andyt2503/angular-fix-404-error-after-reloading-github-pages-with-custom-angular-cli-builder-1270